 - $100 USD equivalent Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full)

 - Early check-in / late check-out (subject to availability)

 Soneva Jani is located on the island of Medhufaru in the northern Atoll of Noonu, 40-minutes by seaplane from Malé International Airport and 1 hour by speedboat from Soneva Fushi.
 Soneva Jani is an ultra-romantic resort that features 24 overwater villas and 1 island villa.

 Inspired by a word that means ‘wisdom’ in Sanskrit, Soneva Jani encompasses a collection of Water Villas and Island Sanctuaries set within a lagoon of crystal clear waters, fringed by pristine beaches and blanketed in lush tropical greenery.

-The resort offers barefoot luxury with 4 kilometres of unspoilt beach but with a modern eco-tourism angle; so, for example, the silent cinema allows you listen to the movie on Bluetooth earphones so as not to disturb the local wildlife.
-There are 24 spacious over-water villas, each with their own private pool; some of the villas even feature a huge water slide into the Indian Ocean!
+The resort offers barefoot luxury with 4 kilometers of unspoilt beach but with a modern eco-tourism angle; so, for example, the silent cinema allows you to listen to the movie on Bluetooth earphones so as not to disturb the local wildlife.
+There are 24 spacious over-water villas, each with its own private pool.
+Some of the villas even feature a huge water slide into the Indian Ocean!
 There’s also a private island villa for an extra-exclusive stay, just perfect for honeymooners.
 The bedrooms have retractable roofs made from sustainable materials, so you can sleep under the stars in perfect comfort.

 Which is Best?